Registration will begin sometime in the later summer / early fall of 2017, check back then or subscribe to our blog for the latest updates.

-We look forward to gaming with you at TGD XII!
+We look forward to gaming with you at TGD XIII!

 The Fine Print about the Hotel Rates

 The base price of the hotel room is $127/night.
 In addition to that charge, each room is assessed sales and occupancy taxes.

 Reservations must be canceled three days prior to the event to avoid being charged.

 Parking is available on the hotel grounds and is free.

 If you have any problems or questions, please do not hesitate to contact us.

 Tennessee Game Days Policies

 Tennessee Game Days weekends are always a fun way to relax with friends and enjoy some great board and card games.
 We just have a few guidelines we ask all our attendees to abide by to make the weekend run smoothly.